ONLYOFFICE/docspace-api-sdk-typescript/docs/FilesFoldersApi.md

 const apiInstance = new FilesFoldersApi(configuration);

-let folderId: number; //The folder ID for the folder creation. (default to undefined) let createFolder: CreateFolder; //The parameters for creating a folder. (optional)
+let folderId: number; //The folder ID for the folder creation. (default to undefined) let createFolder: CreateFolder; //The parameters for creating a folder.

 const { status, data } = await apiInstance.createFolder(
     folderId,